 By law, DOE must ensure that consumers continue to have access to product features they value.
-DOE is expressly prohibited from eliminating categories of products that use a particular fuel type and has not proposed any standard that would do so.
+DOE is expressly prohibited from eliminating categories of products that use a particular fuel type.

-When a new standard takes effect, manufacturers put engineering know-how into driving cost down on the lowest tier products to compete-while striving to offer new, higher efficiency models to differentiate their best products in the market.
+When a new standard takes effect, manufacturers put engineering know-how into driving costs down on the lowest-tier products to compete-while striving to offer new, higher-efficiency models to differentiate their best products in the market.
 As a result, efficiency performance keeps improving.